Conjunctivitis in cats: symptoms and treatment of feline conjunctivitis

 Need advice on preventing conjunctivitis in cats?

-For expert advice on the prevention and treatment of conjunctivitis in your cat, contact your local vet.
+For expert advice on the prevention and treatment of conjunctivitis in your cat, contact your local vet or chat to a vet online using Online Vets.
 To find your nearest recommended vet or pet clinic, use our Find a Vet page.